 We got the vibe that a bra intervention wouldn’t unnerve Carole in the slightest.
 “I’m an open book,” she told us.
 “I’m always up for an adventure and learning something new.”
 The same can be said for the Bare Necessities Bra Fit Experts, our in-house team of fit and fashion gurus.

 When it comes to bra sizing, “You don’t question it.
 You assume all bras are the same and any fault must be yours—oh, I didn’t adjust the straps properly or I put it on the wrong hook and that’s why it doesn’t fit,” says Carole, who prefers her bras “smooth but still pretty.
 I don’t like frills or any show-through.”

 Carole also cops to “going through phases.
 The phase I’m in now is Warner’s and Maidenform because they’re really comfortable, and that’s important to me.”
 She tends to buy whatever is on sale: “Aren’t they all the same?”
 (Spoiler alert: No.) Carole also owns a lot of bras that she never wears: “Once I wash them, they don’t fit anymore.”
-To an amBRAssador, that’s a red flag that Carole was coming from a less-than-ideal size or fit.
+To a Bra Fit Expert, that’s a red flag that Carole was coming from a less-than-ideal size or fit.

 Her final ask: “The big wish of my life has been for some cleavage, but I don’t want to wear push-ups anymore.
 Is there a solution for bringing these puppies closer together?
 There’s the Grand Canyon in between.”

 Ask and ye shall receive.

 We put Carole on the phone with Bra Fit Expert Mette, who found that Carole’s 36D wasn’t very far off the mark—she’s actually wearing her sister size—but the fit sure was.
 Mette’s mission: to guide Carole to what else is out there that could work even better for her.